mcandre/specs/README.md

 # ADDONS

-Additional specs are inserted as Ruby modules in the `commands` subdirectory.
-The addons therein serve as a template for further addons.
+Additional `specs` Ruby recipes are loaded from the `commands` subdirectory.
+The addons therein can serve as a template for custom aspects.